 4. Adjust goals

-The goals that you set on December 31st, or on your birthday, are going to change.
-As a person, your priorities might change, your circumstances might change and as a result, everything needs to be adjusted to account for the fact that your life is constantly in motion.
+There’s a strong chance that some of your goals might change.
+Perhaps you’ve adjusted your priorities, or your circumstances might change and as a result, things needs to be adjusted to account for the fact that your life is constantly in motion.

-As I mentioned at the beginning, I set and reset goals at the end of the year for the following year, and on my birthday because it lands in June.
+I personally set and reset goals at the end of the year for the following year, and on my birthday because it lands in June.
 I also try to check in on my goals once a month.
 That’s not a huge ask, it means I look at the list once a month to see how I’m getting on.
 That’s only 12 checks all year, something I think we can all manage.
 During those checks, if something has changed in my life it’s a good time to make some adjustments.
 Maybe I’ve completed a goal and I can start on the next one, or maybe something has a changed and a goal isn’t relevant anymore.

 It’s really up to you how you want to adjust each time to keep your goals fresh and top of mind.